 Competitive excellence and facility growth just begins to tell the story of Alden's impact at Mizzou.
 Named the NACDA Athletics Director of the Year in 2008, Alden has developed into one of the nation's most revered administrators during his time in Columbia.
-His 16 consecutive years at the helm of Mizzou Athletics is the second-longest run in school history, behind only the 20 consecutive served by Don Faurot (1946-66).
-While Alden is third overall in career tenure as athletics director at MU, his longevity is no small accomplishment for a university that had five athletics directors in an eight year stretch.
+His 17 consecutive years at the helm of Mizzou Athletics is the second-longest run in school history, behind only the 20 consecutive served by Don Faurot (1946-66), and that longevity is no small accomplishment considering the university had five athletics directors in an eight year stretch.

 Alden has incorporated three core values into the mission of intercollegiate athletics at Missouri.
 The mission statement of "Preparing Champions for Life through Academic Integrity, Social Responsibility and Competitive Excellence" has guided Missouri in becoming one of America's most well-regarded and visible athletics programs.

 Last season Missouri ranked No. 2 in the SEC in Graduation and Academic Progress Rates, while the overall health of MU's athletics programs is at an all-time high.
 Each year Missouri is able to tout the impressive classroom performances of its student-athletes and annually receives academic recognition from the NCAA.